 Burning hydrocarbons, plain and simple.
-Diesel, gasoline, propane - all are hydrocarbons and carbon monoxide is a natural by-product of burning them.
-You cannot tune your engine to not create CO.
+Diesel, gasoline, propane - all are hydrocarbons and carbon monoxide (CO) is a natural byproduct of burning them.
+You cannot tune your engine not to create CO.

-You can create CO-safe environments around and in your boat - but you cannot defy the laws of chemistry.
+You can create CO-safe environments around and in your boat but you cannot defy the laws of chemistry.

 Your engine doesn't even have to be the one that is on.
-Your neighbor at the dock has his generator on to power the A/C and TV -- and his exhaust is wafting into your cabin.
+Your neighbor at the dock may have his generator on to power the A/C and TV - and his exhaust wafts into your cabin.

 Also, it could be your engine but you think that you are immune because you haven't enclosed your cockpit.
-You have only enclosed the windshield and side panel areas, leaving the aft wide open . . . well, called the "station wagon effect," an area that is enclosed on 3 sides creates a vacuum behind it as it pushes ahead, and it is sucking CO into the "cup" it has created.
+You have only enclosed the windshield and side panel areas, leaving the aft wide open ... well, that's called the "station wagon effect," meaning that an area enclosed on three sides creates a vacuum behind it as it pushes ahead - and it is sucking CO into the "cup" it has created.

-Even more tragic are the circumstances where inexperienced boaters engage in "teak surfing" -- and the smell of it isn't what is killing you.
+You are in that cup.
+And the smell of it isn't what is killing you.
 What you smell is unburned hydrocarbons.

-What you can't smell is the CO.
+What you can't smell is CO.